cits3007/cits3007.github.io/assets/labs/lab01-solutions.md

     (In fact, reading the linked documents in this case suggests there's a fairly low probability of this vulnerability being exploited.)

+    AusCERT in this case has used a CVSS published by Red Hat, and you may notice that the NVD contains a *different* CVSS rating.
+    You can read [more about CVSS scores and how they are calculated][cvss-scores] [here][cvss-scores].

+    [cvss-scores]: /labs/lab01-cvss.html

     </div>